Practical Classroom Management

 |Certification||Certificate of Attendance|

-Effective classroom management is key to happy and successful students and teachers.
-Research shows that well-managed classrooms can dramatically improve student outcomes and improve teachers’ job satisfaction.
+Effective classroom management is key to happy and successful students and research shows that well-managed classrooms can dramatically improve student outcomes and teachers’ job satisfaction.
 By mastering practical classroom management teachers and educators can not only provide immediate benefit to themselves and their students, but become invaluable leaders and policy-makers within their school or organisation.

-Each week, you’ll learn practical tools to use in the classroom.
-Study in a supportive learning environment, mentored by our experienced and dedicated teaching staff.
+You’ll learn practical tools to use in the classroom.
+Study in a supportive learning environment, mentored by our experienced and dedicated facilitators.

 - Week 4: Challenging behaviour.
 Explore how to work with challenging behaviours both inside and outside the classroom.
 Learn how to establish a school-wide support system for behaviour management.

 Your study experience